4.50 from Paddington: Publication history

 In the UK the novel was first serialised in the weekly magazine John Bull in five abridged instalments from 5 October (volume 102 number 2675) to 2 November 1957 (volume 102 number 2679) with illustrations by K. J. Petts.

 The novel was first serialised in the US in the Chicago Tribune in thirty six instalments from Sunday 27 October to Saturday 7 December 1957 under title Eyewitness to Death.

 The novel was published in the US under the title What Mrs. McGillicuddy Saw! by Dodd, Mead and Co.
 The UK version was to be titled 4.54 from Paddington until the last minute, when the title and text references were changed to 4.50 from Paddington.
 This change was not communicated to Dodd Mead until after the book was being printed, so the text references to the time show 4:54 rather than 4:50.

 An abridged version of the novel was also published in the 28 December 1957 issue of the Star Weekly Complete Novel, a Toronto newspaper supplement, under the title Eye Witness to Death with a cover illustration by Maxine McCaffrey.

 Adaptations

 Film in 1961

 The book was made into a 1961 film starring Margaret Rutherford in the first of her four appearances as Miss Marple.
 This was the first Miss Marple film made.

-BBC 'Miss Marple' Series 1987
+BBC "Miss Marple" Series 1987

-The BBC film broadly follows the original plot with its 1987 version and stars Joan Hickson, (who also appeared as Mrs Kidder in the 1961 film, Murder, She Said).
+The BBC film broadly follows the original plot and stars Joan Hickson (who also appeared as Mrs Kidder in the 1961 film adaptation, Murder, She Said).
 There are several changes: